sapphirex00/C2Shell/README.md

-# C2Shell
+# C2 Shell
-C2Shell is a shell script designed for fast deployments of C&amp;C server for Red Team Operations.
+C2Shell is a script designed for fast Command 'n Control deploys.

+#### This tool is intended for Red Team Ops

 ## How it works?
+* Written in shell script
+* Automates as much as it cans to deploy and get ready several C&C servers
+* Feel free to pm me with opinions and suggestions to improve it :D

 Features of automation:
 * Full update and upgrade
 * Access hardening and firewall